astronomyk/SimCADO/SimCADO/simcado/docs/source/Download.md

 `$ pip3 install --user http://www.univie.ac.at/simcado/SimCADO.tar.gz`

+!!!
+Note

-**Note** that SimCADO will need to download several hundreds of MBs of instrument data into the install directory.
+    SimCADO will need to download several hundreds of MBs of instrument data into the install directory.
 Hence why we use the `--user` flag when installing via `pip`.
 If you want to keep SimCADO in your normal packages directory, then you will need to give python root access while updating SimCADO's data files.

 ## Dependencies